numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 Steering Council and announced on the mailing list.

-That leaves about $25,000 in available funds at the time of writing, and that amount is current growing at a rate of about $3,000/month.
+That leaves about $25,000 in available funds at the time of writing, and that amount is currently growing at a rate of about $3,000/month.

 Related Work